 Parasol Trained Trees

-Parasol trees have a central clear stem with a flat spreading roof of trained branches.
+Parasol trees, a prime example of designing with shaped trees, have a central clear stem with a flat spreading roof of trained branches.
 These are ideal to create a natural parasol to entertain guests outside in the shade both domestically or in the public realm – think coffee culture and relaxed plazas!

 Pollarded Trees

 Pollarded trees are not just for urban streets, although they are an effective form of tree management.
-Limes (Tilia) and Willow (Salix) can also make striking pollards that convey a different atmosphere — like a pollarded lime avenue creating a relaxed sense of arrival to a rural retreat or country farmstead.
+Tilia and Salix can also make striking pollards that convey a different atmosphere — like a pollarded Tilia avenue creating a relaxed sense of arrival to a rural retreat or country farmstead.

 Column Pruned Trees

-These are very useful to punctuate a garden or public urban space and can be used randomly or as a row of pillars to demark sections.
-Hornbeam (Carpinus) and Beech (Fagus) are most commonly used because of their dense growing habit with short internodes.
+Use these to punctuate a garden or public urban space, either randomly or as a row of pillars to demark sections.
+Their dense habit with short internodes makes Carpinus and Fagus the most commonly used.

 Archways

-Archways create instant entrances or natural pergolas if used in numbers.
-Most commonly grown as Hornbeam (Fagus), archway trained trees provide lush green arcs and orange-brown autumn and winter hues.
+Archways, a classic example of designing with shaped trees, create instant entrances or natural pergolas if used in numbers.
+Typically grown as Fagus, these archway-trained trees provide lush green arcs in the spring and summer, and display beautiful orange-brown hues in autumn and winter.

 Full Panel Trees